Jaybit0/QML/readme.md

 using Yao.EasyBuild, YaoPlots
 ```

-### Target and model lanes
+### Model and parameter lanes

-In our module, we divide the circuit into two main components, the `target lanes` and the `model lanes`.
+In our module, we divide the circuit into two main components, the `model lanes` and the `target lanes`.
 This division should help organize the circuit.
-The `target lanes` should contain all lanes that are controlled by model parameters.
-The `model lanes` are the parameters of the model.
+The `model lanes` are all lanes controlled by the model parameters.
+The `parameter lanes` represent the parameters of the model.

-By default, `target lanes` come before `model lanes`.
-If you want to apply any gate on a `target lane`, you can access the `n`-th `target lane` using the index `n`.
-If you want to access the `m`-th `model lane`, then you need to use the index `length(target lanes) + m`.
+By default, `model lanes` come before `parameter lanes`.
+If you want to apply any gate on a `parameter lane`, you can access the `n`-th `model lane` using the index `n`.
+If you want to access the `m`-th `parameter lane`, then you need to use the index `length(model lanes) + m`.

 Keep in mind that the division into `target` and `model` lanes is helpful, but not necessary.
 In general, you can create any circuit you want and everything should still work.